-Kindergarten is a very special and Big year!
+Kindergarten is a very special and big year!
 At St. Patrick School, we are committed to faith and excellence as we focus on educating the whole child.
-Mrs. Wolfe, our Kindergarten teacher, provides an environment where children feel nurtured, valued, challenged, and supported.
+Ms. DiJulio, our Kindergarten teacher, provides an environment where children feel nurtured, valued, challenged, and supported.
 Her students reflect joy and happiness when they come to school because of her warm and nurturing manner.

-Mrs. Wolfe invites all parents to be involved in Kindergarten by volunteering to read books to students, to help students during lunch, to work in the classroom on various projects…the list is extensive.
-Mrs. Wolfe wants parents to feel welcomed into the classroom environment.
+Ms. DiJulio invites all parents to be involved in Kindergarten by volunteering to read books to students, help students during lunch, work in the classroom on various projects…the list is extensive.
+Ms. DiJulio wants parents to be active participants, and feel welcomed in the classroom environment.

-Mrs. Carew has an important task in first grade and that is to help her students develop reading and writing skills.
-In first grade, LEARING TO READ” is the primary focus of first grade is the development of reading skills.
-Students in the first grade learn the phonics in order to apply phonetic rules in their oral and silent reading.
-Students in the first grade also develop their comprehension skills and a basic understanding of story structure.
-Additionally, students in first grade develop Writing skills with a focus on spelling, handwriting, punctuation, capitalization, as well as the writing process.
+Mrs. Carew and Mrs. Roth have an important task in First Grade and that is to help their students develop reading and writing skills.
+The primary focus in First Grade is the development of reading skills.
+Students learn phonics in order to apply phonetic rules in their oral and silent reading.
+They also develop their comprehension skills and a basic understanding of story structure.
+Additionally, students develop writing skills with a focus on spelling, handwriting, punctuation, and capitalization.
 Writer’s Workshop, a daily writing program, fosters writing skills and penmanship skills.

 Math skills are broadening in First Grade as students move to more complex math problem solving and computation.
 This is why “Automaticity” is so important.
 When children learn their basic facts early and solidly, they have the ability to handle more complex problem- solving experiences.
-Mrs. Carew is a strong advocate of daily flashcard practice and drill.
-She knows how important these basic facts are in the scheme of life-long learning.
+Mrs. Carew and Mrs. Roth are strong advocates of daily flashcard practice and drill, and they know how important these basic facts are in the scheme of life-long learning.

-Mrs. Carew’s classroom is always “happily” either reading, writing, or working on math or various collaborative projects.
+The First Grade classroom is always “happily” reading, writing, working on math, or collaborating on projects.
 The positive atmosphere fosters student collaboration, which is an important skill for all learners.

-Miss McConnell’s favorite aspect of second grade is preparing her students for First Reconciliation and First Holy Communion.
-Second grade is a “magical year” for students as they are preparing to receive the Sacraments of First Reconciliation and First Holy Communion with true understanding of these Sacraments.
+Mrs. Jensen’s favorite aspect of Second Grade is preparing her students for First Reconciliation and First Holy Communion.
+Second Grade is a “magical year” for students as they are preparing to receive the Sacraments of First Reconciliation and First Holy Communion with true understanding of these Sacraments.

-Ms. McConnell believes that if children are given the opportunity and the right environment they can achieve anything.
+Mrs. Jensen believes that if children are given the opportunity and the right environment they can achieve anything.
 Her teaching objective is to show students that learning is fun and that they are all very capable.
-Ms. McConnell looks for ways to help her students be successful in academics, experience personal growth, and grow in their faith.
-Mrs. McConnell’s gentle guidance fosters a love of learning.
-She “touches the minds and hearts” of her little ones.
+Mrs. Jensen looks for ways to help her students be successful in academics, experience personal growth, and grow in their faith.
+Her gentle guidance fosters a love of learning, and she “touches the minds and hearts” of her little ones.

-Mrs. Roth, our third grade teacher, LOVES children and teaching.
+Mrs. Goralski, our Third Grade teacher, LOVES children and teaching.
 She provides a warm, caring, and inviting classroom for students.

-Mrs. Roth believes that parents and guardians are the most important people in a child’s life and that communication between home and school is crucial.
-Monthly Weekly Work Packets, and “Third Grade Newsletters” keep third grade parents informed about work, projects, and happenings in third grade.
+Mrs. Goralski believes that parents and guardians are the most important people in a child’s life and that communication between home and school is crucial.
+Weekly Work Packets, and “Third Grade Newsletters” keep Third Grade parents informed about work, projects, and happenings in Third Grade.

-Mr. Tyhurst feels strongly that students should feel safe, comfortable, and free to express themselves.
-He helps students learn to accept responsibility for their actions and his positive feedback and style of discipline is the best motivator for a happy, well-functioning classroom.
-For Mr. Tyhurst, respect between teacher and student is essential.
-He provides an environment where learning is exciting and students are engaged and focused so discipline issues are minimal and learning is the focus.
+Mrs. Devincenzi feels strongly that students should feel safe, comfortable, and free to express themselves.
+She helps students learn to accept responsibility for their actions and her positive feedback and style of discipline is the best motivator for a happy, well-functioning classroom.
+For Mrs. Devincenzi, respect between teacher and student is essential.
+She provides an environment where learning is exciting and students are engaged and focused so discipline issues are minimal and learning is the focus.

 The math curriculum challenges students with new material such as all fraction and decimal operations.
 Problem-solving continues to be emphasized as does emphasis on speed and accuracy.